Fox's Book of Martyrs

 Oung-pen-la prison.
 A messenger from our friend, the governor of the north gate

-of the palace, who was formerly Koung-tone, Myoo-tsa,
+of the palace, who was formerly Koung-tone, Myoo-tsa, informed us that an order

-before, in the palace, for Mr. Judson's release.
-On the same evening an
+Mr. Judson's release.
+On the same evening an official

-included in the order, I should not go.
-In vain I urged that I was not sent
+not included in the order, I should not go.
+In vain I urged that I was not sent there as a prisoner, and that they had no

-determined I should not go, and forbade the villagers
+authority over me-they still determined I should not go, and

-from letting me a cart.
-Mr. Judson was then taken out of prison, and brought to the jailer's house, where, by promises and threatenings, he finally gained their consent, on condition
+jailer's house, where, by promises and threatenings, he finally gained their

-received from Ava.
+we had recently received from Ava.

 "It

 was noon before we were allowed to depart.
-When we reached Amarapora,
+When we reached Amarapora, Mr.

-Mr. Judson was obliged to follow the guidance of the
+Judson was obliged to follow

-jailer, who conducted him to the governor of the city.
-Having made all
+the guidance of the jailer, who conducted him to the governor of the city.

-Judson to the courthouse in Ava, to which place he arrived some
+which conveyed Mr. Judson to the courthouse in Ava, to which place he arrived some time in the night.
+I took my

-time in the night.
-I took my own course, procured a boat, and reached
+own course, procured a boat, and reached our house before dark.

 "My